Mark Cavendish: 2009

 Cavendish repeated his 2008 two-stage victory at the Three Days of De Panne, also winning the points classification.
 At the start of the Giro d'Italia Team Columbia–High Road won the team time trial and Cavendish was given the pink leader's jersey, becoming the first Manx rider to wear it.
-The first two road stages, however, were fruitless for Cavendish, who was beaten to the line by Petacchi in the first stage.
-He was caught behind a crash and failed to make it back for the sprint the next day.
-Cavendish soon asserted his sprinting dominance on the race, however, gaining three stage wins before abandoning it after stage thirteen, citing a need to rest in preparation for the Tour de France.
-He continued his preparation by racing the Tour de Suisse where he won stage three and stage six.
+The first two road stages were fruitless for Cavendish, as he was beaten to the line by Alessandro Petacchi in the first stage, before he was caught behind a crash and failed to make it back for the sprint the next day.
+After this, Cavendish took three stage wins before abandoning it after stage thirteen, citing a need to rest in preparation for the Tour de France.
+He continued his preparation by racing the Tour de Suisse where he won stages three and six.

-During the season, Cavendish developed a remarkable partnership with his lead out man, Mark Renshaw.
+During the season, Cavendish developed a partnership with his lead out man, Mark Renshaw.
 Continuing his run of success, he won stages two, three, ten, eleven, nineteen and twenty-one of the Tour de France.
 In winning the third stage, he became the first Briton to hold the green jersey two days in a row.
 Cavendish's stage eleven win enabled him to reclaim the green jersey from rival Thor Hushovd of Cervélo TestTeam.
 It also equalled Barry Hoban's British record of eight stage wins.
 Winning stage nineteen, Cavendish set a new record for Tour de France stage wins by a British rider.
-In winning the last stage, he led home a one–two for his team, when his team-mate and lead out man, Renshaw, finished second on the Champs-Élysées.
+In winning the last stage, he led home a one–two for his team, as his teammate and lead out man, Renshaw, finished second on the Champs-Élysées.